 The LORD did not disappoint when I carved out space to be silent before him.
 In fact, I felt like for two days I got to drink from the river of Living Water.
 So can I encourage you with this: You have an invitation to come to God when you are weary or carrying burdens, he’s waiting.

 Where can you carve out time to respond to Jesus’ invitation to Come Here!?

 This is my heartfelt prayer for you: May you know and experience God’s friendship.

-Carmen is a licensed minister, the VP of Advancement at Horizon College & Seminary, a master's student, and founder of LEAD Women, a monthly gathering that empowers Christian women to lead with confidence.
+Carmen is ordained with the PAOC, the VP of Advancement at Horizon College & Seminary, a master's student, and founder of LEAD (Leadership Engagement and Development) Women.
 Carmen’s journey can be summarized like this: God called.
 And she followed.
 Click on the "Who's Carmen" link in the menu to see a more personal message from Carmen.